KU-BIG/2019_Spring_recommendation_system/README.md

 ### notice
 - If there are an error to get data, then the base data set in the python file is used
-- So if you just want to test how the package works, use following command
+- So if you just want to check the result looks like, use following command

 ```
 $ python MF.py